Breadcrumb

 Examinations and Tests

-- Urine test to check for too much protein in the urine.
-This is a sign of kidney damage caused by pre-eclampsia.
+Too much protein in the urine is a sign of kidney damage caused by pre-eclampsia.

 - A creatinine clearance test.

-If you get pre-eclampsia, the baby's health also will be closely watched.
-The more severe your condition, the more often you'll need testing, ranging from once a week to daily.
+If tests suggest that you have pre-eclampsia, you'll be carefully checked for the rest of your pregnancy.
+Your baby's health also will be closely watched.
+The more severe your pre-eclampsia is, the more often you'll need testing.
+This might range from once a week to daily.

 Tests commonly used include:

-- Electronic fetal heart monitoring.
-It records the baby's heart rate.
+- Electronic fetal heart monitoring to record the baby's heart rate.

 - Fetal ultrasound to check the baby, the placenta, and the amount of amniotic fluid.

-- Doppler ultrasound.
-This test checks how well the placenta is working.
+- Doppler ultrasound to see how well the placenta is working.

 Treatment Overview

-For mild pre-eclampsia that is not rapidly getting worse, you may only have to reduce your level of activity, monitor how you feel, and have frequent office visits and testing.
+If you have mild pre-eclampsia that isn't quickly getting worse, home care may be enough.
+You may only have to reduce your activity, watch how you feel, and have frequent office visits and testing.

-For moderate or severe pre-eclampsia, or for pre-eclampsia that is rapidly getting worse, you may need to go to the hospital for expectant management.
-This typically includes bedrest, medicine, and close monitoring of you and your baby.
+For severe pre-eclampsia, or for pre-eclampsia that is quickly getting worse, you may need to be treated in the hospital.
+This often includes taking medicine and keeping a close watch on you and your baby.

-Severe pre-eclampsia or an eclamptic seizure is treated with magnesium sulfate.
+Severe pre-eclampsia is treated with magnesium sulfate.
 This medicine can stop a seizure and can prevent seizures.
-If you are near delivery or have severe pre-eclampsia, your doctor will plan to deliver your baby as soon as possible.

 Delivery